Homestead Cattle Association (HCA)

 a miniature cattle registry

-Homestead cattle are friendly, gentle, hardy, efficient cattle with grassfed genetics.
-Homestead cattle work well for families with children, for new cattle owners starting out on small acreages, and for people who want to raise healthier beef.
+Homestead and Miniature cattle are friendly, gentle, hardy, efficient cattle with grassfed genetics.
+Most homestead cattle are midsize, and miniature cattle range in height from frame score 1 down to -6.
+Homestead and miniature cattle work well for families with children, for new cattle owners starting out on small acreages, and for people who want to raise healthier beef.
 Due to their quieter nature and smaller size, they are easier on the land.
+Some homestead and miniature breeds of cattle (called browsers) can help clear scrub land, much like goats do.
 Miniature breeds may eat only about half as much as standard breeds of cattle.
 Most require simpler facilities and equipment, and less expensive fencing.
 Homestead cattle are often dual purpose, providing both beef and dairy for a family.
-Cattle with grass fed genetics tend to be smaller, with shorter legs, well-sprung ribs and great depth of body.
-Cattle with grass fed genetics are typically from old breeds or bloodlines, descended from centuries of selection to fatten on grass & hay alone, without grain.
+Cattle with grass fed genetics tend to be smaller, with shorter legs, well-sprung ribs and great depth of body, and often trace to old breeds or bloodlines, descended from centuries of selection to fatten on grass & hay alone, without grain.
 (Feeding grain to cattle didn't become popular until around the 1950s.)
-Some homestead breeds of cattle (called browsers) can help clear scrub land, much like goats do.
-Today however, many homestead and miniature cattle are crossbred, so they can range all the way from old heritage breeds to newly developing composites.
-Most homestead cattle are midsize.
-Miniature cattle range in height from frame score 1 down to -6.
-They are healthy little cattle, that typically live longer than modern breeds, producing for many years.
+Today many homestead and miniature cattle are crossbred, so they can range all the way from old heritage breeds to newly developing composites.
+They are typically healthy little cattle, that live longer than modern breeds, producing for many years.
 They are bred for optimum family production, not for maximum commercial production.
 Compared to more common commercial breeds of cattle, Homestead & Miniature cattle can produce more pounds of healthier food per dollar of input per acre, for more years.

 Check out the HCA

-PROMOTION: Unrecognized Heritage cattle exist in several popular breeds.
-Without awareness, these rare heritage Angus, Ayrshire, Guernsey, Hereford, Jersey, etc., are becoming endangered.
-To help preserve the irreplaceable genetics in these now hard-to-find cattle, HCA maintains a free Heritage Cattle Breeder Directory at (heritage-cattle.com).
+Unrecognized Heritage bloodline cattle exist but are rare, in several popular breeds.
+Without awareness, these rare heritage bloodlines in Angus, Ayrshire, Guernsey, Hereford, Jersey breeds, etc., are actually becoming endangered.
+To help preserve these irreplaceable genetics in these now hard-to-find cattle, HCA maintains a free Heritage Cattle Breeder Directory at (heritage-cattle.com).

-COMMUNITY: A free public service website since 2014.
-Breeder Directory
+A free, public service, cattle industry reference website since 2014.

 complete unabridged chart, full size for printing